rahul-acr/bamboo/README.md

 No file found for backup.
 Skipping.
 Sync for profile:sample_profile completed
 ```

+Or ``bamboo backup --auto`` will automatically do backups as per available devices

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.